Seq # 390180010

-A rare species in Belgium, though observed in most provinces.
-Mainly known from the Kempen (AN, LI) and the south of the country.
+A rare species in Belgium, though observed in most provinces and mainly known from the Kempen (AN, LI) and the south of the country.

 This species is considered Endangered according to the IUCN Red List category for Flanders 2023.